-Creative writers are taken through a series of exciting workshops where they take inspiration from the analysis of a variety of sources and hone their craft, in the following topics:
+This intermediate online course will introduce you to the roots of nature writing.
+Creative writers are taken through a series of exciting workshops where they take inspiration from the analysis of a variety of sources and hone their craft.

 - The Roots of Nature Writing

 - Literary Nature Writing